vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 As an AMM does not directly place orders on the book this calculation first needs to infer what the orders would be at each level within the eligible price bounds (those required by SLA parameters on the given market).
 From here any given AMM curve should implement functionality to take two prices and return the volume it would place to trade fully across that range.
 Calling this function across the price range out to lower and upper SLA bounds retrieves the full order book shape for each AMM.

 Once these are retrieved, the price / volume points should be combined with a precomputed array of the probability of trading at each price level to calculate the liquidity supplied on each side of the orderbook as defined in [probability of trading](./0034-PROB-prob_weighted_liquidity_measure.ipynb).
 Once this is calculated, use this value as the instantaneous liquidity score for fee distribution as defined in [setting fees and rewards](./0042-LIQF-setting_fees_and_rewarding_lps.md).
-A market configurable value `equityLikeShareFeeFraction` defines a split within liquidity fee payments between two portions.
-Within the portion `equityLikeShareFeeFraction` the liquidity fee payments are weighted by the rolling ELS of each liquidity provider, whereas within the proportion `1 - equityLikeShareFeeFraction` the payment is divided strictly by the liquidity score within the present epoch only.

 As the computation of this virtual order shape may be heavy when run across a large number of passive AMMs the number of AMMs updated per block should be throttled to a fixed maximum number, updating on a rolling frequency, or when updated/first created.

 A given AMM's average liquidity score across the epoch should also be tracked, giving a time-weighted average at the end of each epoch (including `0` values for any time when the AMM either did not exist or was not providing liquidity on one side of the book).
 From this, a virtual stake amount can be calculated by dividing through by the `market.liquidity.stakeToCcyVolume` value and the AMM key' s ELS updated as normal.

+## Setting Fees

+The `proposed_fee` provided as part of the AMM construction contributes to the fee determination logic on the market, if a setup where LPs decide on the market fee is in use.
+In the case where it is the AMM's current assigned ELS, or the running average liquidity provided so far if the commitment was made in the current epoch, is used for weighting the AMM's vote for the fee.